camunda-community-hub/camunda-space-traders/README.md

 # Camunda SpaceTraders 🚀

+Do you bring your BPMN modeling skills to the next level?
 Do you like games, space simulations, or puzzles?
-Are you looking for a "real-world" example of how to model processes with Camunda but with more fun?
+Are you bored by standard "real-world" examples, like ordering or absence processes?
 Then, you're in the right place. 👾

 [SpaceTraders](https://spacetraders.io/) is a programmable fleet-management game played through a headless API.
 In the game, you can purchase a ship, navigate to an asteroid field, mine ore, sell goods, and deliver goods to fulfill your